Felixuwux/Felixuwux/README.md

 - 👋 Hi, I’m @Felixuwux
-- 👀 I’m interested in code xddddd
+- 👀 I’m interested in code
 - 🌱 I’m currently learning program
 - 💞️ I’m looking to collaborate on a big projects
 - 📫 How to reach me